Mindful Music Moments (Pre-K through HS)

 Learning Through Music

-COMING SOON FALL 2018: Learning Through Music Digital Database: Arts-Integrated Lesson Plans.
+COMING SOON: Learning Through Music Digital Database: Arts-Integrated Lesson Plans.
 Over the past 20 years, The Cleveland Orchestra partnered with Cleveland and East Cleveland elementary schools, utilizing music to reinforce and catalyze classroom learning.
 Cleveland Orchestra musicians collaborated with partner teachers to connect the themes and repertoire of Education Concerts to grade level curriculum in Language Arts, Social Studies and more.
 Teachers were equipped with arts integration resources and lesson plans that aligned with Ohio’s Learning and Fine Arts Standards to inspire students in the classroom.
 Those award-winning Cleveland Orchestra lesson plans will be available for all teachers through our online, searchable database.

 Sign up for Mailing List